01 of 11

 - Monarch Butterflies: These fragile creatures gather by the thousands in winter from mid-October through February.

 - Tule Elk: These once-endangered elk thrive in the central valley's Tule Elk State Reserve and around Point Reyes.

 - Whale-Watching: Where to see them depends on the time of year.

-- Elephant Seals: They winter at Ano Nuevo State Park near Santa Cruz and at Piedras Blancas near Hearst Castle.
+- Elephant Seals: These animals winter at Ano Nuevo State Park near Santa Cruz, and Piedras Blancas near Hearst Castle.